 A little girl dangles her legs off a footbridge, and one by one a gang of things that go bump — cats, bats, ghosts, witches, and more — take aim at her toes from underneath.
 She's always in control, though, and comically resolves things in the end with a Halloween tune.
 Compared to ghouls and goblins, grandparental cheek pinching will seem benign.
 You got this, kid.

-A pair of children's book legends (and an unlikely team at that) have combined to deliver a new Halloween classic.
-Stine's signature creep factor drives the narrative while Brown's imaginative illustrations bring the wild creatures to life.
-Much to your kid’s dismay, none of the monsters eat their dentist.
-Different little shop.
+A pair of children's book legends (and an unlikely team at that) combined to deliver a new Halloween classic.
+Stine's signature, but significantly ratcheted down, creep factor drives the narrative while Brown's imaginative illustrations bring the wild creatures to life.
+It's a spooky tale for kids three and up.

-This former Bank Street Best Children's Book of the Year winner tones down the candy and goblins and taps into the true spirit of Halloween dress-up: kids' desires to live their dreams, whether they long to be a flying witch, Batman, or whichever one of the same 5 costumes kids always pick.
-Unless they’re dressed as a pumpkin.
-No one wants to be a pumpkin.
+This former Bank Street Best Children's Book of the Year winner tones down the candy and goblins and taps into the true spirit of Halloween dress-up: kids' desires to live their dreams, whether they long to be a flying witch, Batman, or, like, a hip Mummy.

 The first rule of Fright Club is … no bunnies?
 Unless the bunnies sue your ass and prove beyond a reasonable doubt that they can scare, too.
 Chuckling at the over-their-head references is gravy on top of watching your kid mirror the freakish faces and sounds of Vladimir the Vampire, Fran K. Stein, Sandy Witch, and Virginia Wolf.
 Who's afraid of her, anyway?